foundry-vtt-community/wiki.js/development/api/DataModel.md

 #### DataField options

+There's quite a few options you can pass to DataField, which are officially documented [here](https://foundryvtt.com/api/interfaces/foundry.data.fields.DataFieldOptions.html).
+However, the most common change in a subclass is its handling of the options and what the defaults are.

 > Stub
 > This section is a stub, you can help by contributing to it.

 #### Migrating from template.json